 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin, into a muscle, into an artery, or into your spine (back or neck).

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Use a new needle and syringe each time you inject your medicine.

 - Your doctor will give you a few doses of this medicine until your condition improves, and then may switch you to an oral medicine that works the same way.
 Talk to your doctor if you have any concerns.

 - This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.

 How to Store and Dispose of This Medicine

 - If you store this medicine at home, keep it at room temperature, away from heat, moisture, and direct light.
-This medicine may come as a powder or a liquid.
-This powder or liquid must be mixed with another, special liquid before you use it.
-Do not mix the medicine and the special liquid together until right before using the medicine.
+This medicine may come as a powder or a liquid that must be mixed with another liquid before you use it.
+Do not mix the medicine and the liquid together until just before you use the medicine.
 Ask your doctor or home health caregiver if you have questions.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.
 Follow any special instructions about how to throw away empty medicine bottles, tubes, or bags.